-In the third quarter of 2018, 19 percent of connected-TV ad impressions globally and 18 percent of impressions in the U.S. were fraudulent, according to fraud prevention firm Pixalate.
+In the third quarter of 2018, 19% of connected-TV ad impressions globally and 18% of impressions in the U.S. were fraudulent, according to fraud prevention firm Pixalate.
 That percentage ballooned in October 2018 due to the first verified bot attack on the young ad space.
-Identified by DoubleVerify Fraud Lab, A network of Internet-connected devices using bots generated a massive amount of fraudulent impressions across CTV/OTT platforms marking the first occurrence of such an attack.
+Identified by DoubleVerify Fraud Lab, a network of Internet-connected devices using bots generated a massive amount of fraudulent impressions across CTV/OTT platforms marking the first occurrence of such an attack.

 You now know that OTT advertising is a growing target for fraudulent behavior.
 How can you write a monthly check knowing that you might be paying for impressions served to a scammer-built bot in Belarus?
 Where is your ounce of prevention?
 Thankfully the unscrupulous attacks on this industry have also attracted a few white knights in the form of tech-geniuses who want to fight for a cleaner, more just digital space.

 One such anti-fraud warrior is Pixalate.
 Pixalate is dedicated to bring transparency to programmatic advertising and eliminate fraud.
 Monitoring billions of ad events in real time, Pixalate’s pre-bid blocking prevents invalid traffic across 1.5 million apps, 80 million domains, and 75 million OTT devices.